volotat/GANLib/README.md

 # GANLib

 An attempt of crating easy-to-use GAN library on top of keras.
-Created rather in educational purposes and for personal usage.
+Created rather for educational purposes and for personal usage.